pratik-webkul/marketplace-documentation-for-shopify/zenith/featured-app/Connector/seller-shopify-store-connector.md

 author: Chirag Tyagi
 ---

 Here is the solution to allow them to sync their Shopify store products with your Shopify store.
 "Create an app for your sellers" by enabling the Seller Shopify store Connector feature app.

-If your sellers also have Shopify stores and they want to add products from their respective stores to the Admin Shopify Store
+If your sellers also have Shopify stores, and they want to add products from their respective stores to the Admin Shopify Store

-then you can use Seller Shopify store connector featured app of the [Multi-vendor Marketplace app](https://webkul.com/blog/shopify-multivendor-marketplace-new-theme-launched/).
+Then you can use the Seller Shopify store connector, a featured app of the [Multi-vendor Marketplace app](/zenith/introduction/overview.html).

-You can get this featured app at a monthly subscription of $ 40 (USD) over & above your current multivendor app plan.
+You can get this featured app at a monthly subscription of $40 (USD) in addition to your current multivendor app plan.

 ### Features

 *   Let the marketplace sellers sync their Shopify store products with the admin's Shopify store.
-*   Also, Seller’s Shopify store’s inventory will be synced with the admin Shopify store.
+*   Also, the Seller’s Shopify store’s inventory will be synced with the admin Shopify store.
-*   Further, the seller needs to create a private app on his Shopify store and configure the details in his/her seller panel.
+*   Further, the seller needs to create a private app on their Shopify store and configure the details in his/her seller panel.
-*   Order & inventory will be synced on both admin & seller Shopify end.
+*   Order and inventory sync automatically on both the admin and seller Shopify stores.
 *   Moreover, sellers can now update products in bulk from the “products” section of the seller app.
 *   The sellers can register webbooks on their own based on their permission.
-*   Compatible with the **[Partial Fulfillment](https://webkul.com/blog/shopify-multivendor-marketplace-partial-fulfillment/)** feature.
+*   Compatible with the **[Partial Fulfilment](https://webkul.com/blog/shopify-multivendor-marketplace-partial-fulfillment/)** feature.
-*   Smart collections can now be imported from the seller Shopify store into the Multi-vendor app via this Seller Shopify store connector add-on.
-[Know About Collection Sync Process](https://webkul.com/blog/shopify-multivendor-marketplace-collection-sync-from-shopify-store/)
+*   Smart collections can now be imported from the seller's Shopify store into the Multi-vendor app via this Seller Shopify store connector add-on.
+Know About the [Collection Sync Process](/zenith/products/collection-sync.html)
-*   Tags can be mapped via CSV file upload.
+*   Tags can be mapped via a CSV file upload.

-Check the below video for the Seller Shopify Store Connector:
+Check the video below for the Seller Shopify Store Connector:

 0wTN1sLpD78